Panamic Comb Venus Clam Shell

 Panamic Comb Venus Clam Shell, Hysteroconcha lupanaria.
 Shell collected off the beach of San Juanico, Baja California Sur, February 2023.
 Size: 7.9 cm (3.1 inches) x 6.1 cm (2.4 inches) x 4.1 cm (1.6 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Panamic Comb Venus Clam, Hysteroconcha lupanaria (Lesson, 1831), is a bivalve mollusk that is a member of the Veneridae Family of Venus Clams.
-Their shell is one of the most elegant appearing shells in the Family.
-The shell is shaped like a rounded triangle with two rows of straight to slightly curved spines projecting from the posterior of the shell.
+Description: The Panamic Comb Venus Clam shell is trigonal in outline, with two rows of straight to slightly curved spines projecting from the posterior of the shell.
 Often, some or all of the spines have broken off, especially along the row closest to the posterior margin.
 The shell is fairly thick and moderately inflated with the exterior being sculpted with numerous commarginal ribs.
-The exterior of the shell is cream, tan or lavender in color with brown or purple hues that are most pronounced at the base of the spines and the interior is white or brown with purple blotches.
-The shells are covered with a thin, silky periostracum.
-The Panamic Comb Venus Clam reach a maximum of 7.8 cm (3.1 inches) in length and 4.1 cm (1.6 inches) in height.
+The exterior of the shell is cream, tan or lavender in color with brown or purple hues that are most pronounced at the base of the spines.
+The interior is white or brown with purple blotches.
+These shells are covered with a thin, silky periostracum.
+Panamic Comb Venus Clams reach a maximum of 7.8 cm (3.1 inches) in length and 4.1 cm (1.6 inches) in height.

-Panamic Comb Venus Clams are found in sand substrate in the intertidal zone to depths up to 25 m (82 feet).
-They are found in all Mexican waters of the Pacific with the exception that they are absent from north of Punta Pequeña (north of Magdalena Bay), Baja California Sur and from the Sea of Cortez.
+Habitat and Distribution: Panamic Comb Venus Clams are found in sand substrate in the intertidal zone, and to depths up to 25 m (82 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from Punta Pequeña, Baja California Sur south to Guatemala.
+They are found along the mainland coast in the Sea of Cortez, south of Bahía Kino, Sonora, but appear to be absent from the east coast of the Baja Peninsula.

-Synonyms include Cytherea lupanaria, Cytherea semilamellosa, Pitar lupanaria, and Venus lupanarian.
+Synonyms: Cytherea lupanaria, Cytherea semilamellosa, Dione exspinata, Pitar lupanaria, and Venus lupanarian.